rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ```

 10. With the configuration in place; install the OpenShift Applier dependency

 ```bash
 ansible-galaxy install -r requirements.yml --roles-path=roles
 ```

 11. Apply the inventory by logging into OpenShift on the terminal and running the playbook as follows (<CLUSTER_URL> should be replaced with the one you've been provided by the instructor).
-Accept any insecure connection warning 👍:
+Accept any insecure connection warning(s) 👍:

 ```bash
 oc login <CLUSTER_URL>
 ```
 ```bash
 ansible-playbook apply.yml -i inventory/ -e target=bootstrap
 ```

 where the `-e target=bootstrap` is passing an additional variable specifying that we run the `bootstrap` inventory

 12. Once successful you should see an output similar to this (Cows not included): ![playbook-success](../images/exercise1/play-book-success.png)

 13. You can check to see the projects have been created successfully by running

 ```bash
 oc projects
 ```

 ![project-success](../images/exercise1/project-success.png)

 ### Part 2 - Nexus